ClosetGeek-Git/Sword/README.md

 Distributed P2P message routing and node discovery system using Chord protocol and Swoole coroutine library.

 A work in progress.
 I'm working on last two tasks
-1. Currently only works over hardcoded `127.0.0.1` address. refactoring to connect to any ip
+1. Currently only works over hardcoded `127.0.0.1` address.
+Refactoring to connect to any ip address.
-2. Need to replace system sockets with swoole coro socket.
+2. Need to replace system sockets with swoole coro sockets.

-Requires Swoole PHP extension installed from source
+Requires Swoole PHP extension installed from source.

 ```
 # to build